oneki/oneki.github.io/docs/overview/getting-started/010_form.md

 import TabItem from '@theme/TabItem';
 import Sandbox from '@site/src/components/Sandbox';

-This step consists in proposing the website in several languages.
+This step consists in introducing how to build form with Oneki.js

+Building forms with React require a lot of code and can be hard to maintain.<br/>
+Oneki.js proposes a library to control a form and reduce drastically the code.

 ## Final result

 The result of this step is the following:

 :::info New in this step
-The website is now available in english and french.
-You can switch locale via a link in the navbar<br/>
-Please note the text "TODO" on the Cart page which is more complex to handle (styling + plural)
+The login page now validates that the username and password are filled in

+A new page is added to sign up.
+The form on the sign up page verifies asynchronously if the username is available or not<br/>
+Certain elements of the form are displayed or not depending on the value of a field
 :::

 <Sandbox